FarshidNooshi/TensorFlow-Notebooks/Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning/README.md

 # Tensorflow notebooks

-This directory is for my works(assignments&labs) at the Coursera Tensorflow Developer program. course 1 for Introduction to Tensorflow for AI & ML and Deep Learning. below is the list of assignments and ungraded labs for this course.
+This directory is for my works(assignments&labs) at the Coursera Tensorflow Developer program. **course 1** for **Introduction to Tensorflow for AI & ML and Deep Learning**. below is the list of assignments and ungraded labs for this course.

 ## Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning